-I know of three such enclosures along the east coast of Barbados.
+I know of three such salt water pool enclosures along the east coast of Barbados.

 Bath Fish Pool

 Quamins Rock is a few meters from the beach.
 Mr. Quamins was one of the engineers who worked on the train track in the area.
 He lived in a house close to this rock and to the North of the road, called Pa Hill, which goes up to the defunct Bath Factory and Earth Station.

 The bridge crossing the river adjacent to Pa Hill is also called Quaminss Bridge.
 This is one of the last original train bridges that is still used.

 Mr. Quamins built an enclosure from the rock to the shore.
 This used the rock as one side and the other were made of limestone blocks.

 Any excess catch was put into the pool.
 It could have been mixture of Lobster, Turtle, Sea Cat, Sea Egg and larger fish.
 Seawater was able to circulate keeping all healthy until someone was ready for a meal.
 This has not been used in my lifetime.
 Some of the Limestone blocks are still visible.

 Recently I met Mr Watson and his wife who were born in the area and have returned from the UK, where they lived for 55 years.
 He confirmed that the enclosure was used for fish.
 Both he and his wife called the pool “The Store House”.

 One of the “Rites of Passage” for young children of the 50’s and 60’s was to climb to the top of Quamins Rock and jump into the pool.
 This rock is now called Mother Frog.